 A safe and secure school environment is in everyone's best interest.
 Therefore, groups of students at unannounced times shall be randomly selected to walk through a metal detector.
-Students in possession of unlawful or illegal items shall be subject to disciplinary procedures in accord with the student discipline code.
+Students in possession of unlawful or illegal items shall be subject to disciplinary procedures in accordance with the student discipline code.
 This will include the student's disciplinary history, and the police may be notified.
-Refusal to walk through a metal detector shall be just cause for a search of the student, the student's possessions, and the student's locker.
+Refusal to walk through a metal detector shall be deemed insubordination with its resulting consequences.
+Also, refusal to walk through a metal detector will be just cause for a search of the student, the student's possessions, and the student's locker.
 Again, the police may be notified.